Key Window Locks Policy

 In addition to this, LAHC has provided key window locks in specific property upgrading programs and in response to a request from a tenant when there are children residing in upper floor units.

-This policy applies to all properties owned by LAHC, and is extended to all properties owned by Aboriginal Housing Office of which the Department of Family and Community Services (FACS) manages.
+This policy applies to all properties owned by LAHC, and is extended to all properties owned by Aboriginal Housing Office of which the Department of Communities and Justice (DCJ) manages.

 3. Business rules